temporalio/documentation/docs/cluster-deployment-guide.md

 Note that this script has been updated for Temporal Server v1.20, which requires associating every custom Search Attribute with a Namespace when using a SQL database.

-For Temporal Server v1.19 and earlier, or if using Elasticsearch for Advanced Visibility, you can create custom Search Attributes without a Namespace association, as shown in the following example.
+For Temporal Server v1.19 and earlier, or if using Elasticsearch for advanced Visibility, you can create custom Search Attributes without a Namespace association, as shown in the following example.

 ```bash
 add_custom_search_attributes() {